-In my years of practice, I obviously had a lot of opportunities to engage young people who have expressed feeling broken based on their lived experiences or their adverse childhood experiences.
+Arifah – In my years of practice, I obviously had a lot of opportunities to engage young people who have expressed feeling, broken, based on their lived experiences or their adverse childhood experiences.
 As we talked about earlier in the segment, those experiences impact how they view themselves, how they show up in relationships, in their place within society or their environments.

 I recall speaking with this young woman who shared witnessing domestic abuse at home.
 She actually found her mother’s body when she came home from school one day.
 She was then placed into the foster care system.
 At 18 years old having nowhere to go, she was placed into a shelter.
 I remember her telling me that she really struggled with her identity and her self-esteem.
-She harbored resentment towards her family because nobody had come to claim her in Foster care.
+She harbored resentment towards her family because nobody had come to claim her in Foster care which magnified her, brokenness.

 She then stared setting small goals for herself and accomplishing them.
-That started building her self-esteem.
-She became more engaged in her community and connecting with other single mothers.
+That started building her self-esteem until she recovered from her, brokenness.
+She became more engaged in her community and connected with other single mothers.
 She stopped blaming others or comparing herself to others and continued her healing process.

 She decided to develop a plan with a network of positive healthy people.
-Eventually she stopped defining herself as broken because then she realized that she really could make a difference in her life.
+Eventually she stopped defining herself as, broken, because she realized that she really could make a difference in the life of her child.
 It was all up to her, no one else.
 Like the analogy of the broken vase, she couldn’t hold self-esteem, or self-worth, as a broken vessel, everything leaked out.
 When she became whole everything stayed in.
 That is, how to heal your brokenness,

 As a gift to my radio and podcast audience and you my Blog readers, I want to give you a FREE COPY of my book Out of the Snares, a story of hope and encouragement.